MatthijsBreijer/OakTree/README.md

 ```

 ## Serialization / Unserialization
 OakTree Nodes have a `Node::toArray()` and `Node::fromArray()` method to allow customized (un)serialization of a tree.
 This can be used to cache data, to quickly pass around information from the tree to an API or vice versa.
 The nodes also implement PHP's `\JsonSerializable` interface.

-### Basic serialization
+### Basic tree to array conversion
 ```php
 // Expose product catalog to a view
 $product = new Node('Product 1');